arrow-left

 Anyone detained in a prison will face additional barriers to communicate with their solicitor, the courts, bail sureties or witnesses, and may only be able to send faxes or copy documents at the discretion of a prison officer.
 Meeting deadlines for appeals and lodging applications, including bail applications, can be extremely difficult.
 Visitors may be able to help with these activities if the local arrangement with the prison allows for it.

 Increasingly there is more and better information, including self-help information, available for people in detention, and visitors can ensure that this information gets to them.
-Internet access is still unreasonably restricted in detention, and prohibited in prisons, meaning that information available online may need to be made available in a hard copy and handed to a person detained under immigration, custody and prison officers, and IRC and prison libraries.
+Internet access is still unreasonably restricted in detention, and prohibited in prisons, meaning that information available online may need to be made available in a hard copy and handed to a person in detention.
+Visitor groups can also publish and distribute their own leaflets and other printed information, as this does not count as ‘advice given to an individual’.

-The OISC appreciates the difference between advice and information.
-It has provided AVID with the example of a visitor who explained to a person in detention the appeal form they had to complete, as the person in question had insufficient English to complete the form.
-Explaining to them that they had to submit the form within 10 days, as this is stated on the form, would not constitute advice-giving in the view of the OISC, it is merely stating what is written on the form.
-Advice on how to complete the form, however, is different, and if an unqualified or non-accredited visitor were to do this it could constitute legal advice.
+The IAA appreciates the difference between advice-giving and information-sharing or support.
+It has provided AVID with the example of a visitor who explained to a person in detention the appeal form they had to complete needed to be done so in 10 days, as the person in question had insufficient English to understand the form.
+Explaining to them that they had to submit the form within 10 days, as is stated on the form, would not constitute advice-giving.
+Advice on how to complete the form and what to include, however, is different and would constitute legal advice.
+Advice not regulated by IAA includes advice given on actions against detention management companies, or the Home Office, in relation to conditions of detention.

 Activity